ngzhenteng/OTOT-B/README.md

 ## Post request
-execute a post request to \<url>/api/users/user
+execute a post request to \<url>/api/users/user/\<username>

-Request body:

-    {"name":"john doe", "email": "johndoe@gmail.com"}
+The username for the new user is embedded in the URL

+Request body(Details of the user):

+    {"name":"alice anderson", "email": "scammer@gmail.com"}

 ## Put request
-execute a put request to \<url>/api/users/user to update user details.
+execute a put request to \<url>/api/users/user/\<username> to update user details.
 Newly attached details will be appended to existing details.
 If a key in the new detail json already exists, the old value in the records will be replaced.

-Request body:

-    {"name":"john dough", "gender": "male"}
+Request body(Details of the user):

+    {"name":"alis anderson", "membership years": "22", "email": "scammerPrime@gmail.com"}

 ## Delete request
 execute a delete request to \<url>/api/users/user/\<username>